nebarf/nodejs-outbox/README.md

 - [RabbitMQ](https://www.rabbitmq.com) as events broker.
 - [PostgreSQL](https://www.postgresql.org/) as services data store.

-The example includes a _order service_ acting as events producer.
-It store events in an outbox table and performs regular business operations as part of the same database transaction.
-Debezium monitors the outbox table streaming new entries to RabbitMQ.
-The _shipment service_ acts as message consumer reading events from the broker.
+The implementation consists of an _order service_ acting as the events producer.
+It stores events in an outbox table and performs regular business operations as part of the same database transaction.
+Debezium monitors the outbox table while streaming new entries to RabbitMQ.
+The _shipment service_ acts as a message consumer reading events from the broker.

 High level architecture mirrors the schema below.